python-poetry/poetry/docs/docs/pyproject.md

     If your `pyproject.toml` file still references `poetry` directly as a build backend, you should update it to reference `poetry_core` instead.

-## private

-Setting this to `true` marks the project as private.
-This will prevent using public PYPI repository by default when running `poetry publish`.
-Publishing will require using `-r` option for projects mark as private.